 Preventing the "Index Of" listing page using the Index Manager

 Proper structure is important when building a website.
-Including an index page in each folder is one of the basic steps to both desing and security.
+Including an index page in each folder is one of the basic steps to both design and security.
 By default, if a visitor lands on a subdirectory without an index page, they will see an "Index Of" page that lists all files and folders under that directory.
-This can be at the least embarassing and unprofessional and at most a security risk.
+This can be at the least embarrassing and unprofessional and at most a security risk.
 Follow the instructions below to learn how to stop the "Index Of" page from showing using the Index Manager in the cPanel.

 How to prevent displaying the "Index Of" page via cPanel

 - Look through the categories listing on the right hand panel of the main cPanel page and find Advanced category.
 Click on the Indexes icon to continue.